igolaizola/musikai/README.md

 The `web` command is used to launch a web application to manage the songs, covers and albums.
 This is used to manually approve or reject songs, covers and albums.
+Use the `creds` option to set the username and password to access the web app.
+Use the `volumes` option to mount external directories in the web app.

 ```bash
 ./musikai web --config web.yaml